ravi5781/ravi5781/README.md

   </a>
 </p>
 <p align="center">
-  A console-based **billing system in Java** with file storage for invoices.
+  A console-based billing system in **Java**, storing invoices in files.
 </p>

 ---

 ## 📊 GitHub Stats